Mr-J-Hong/FMP10/about.md

 <br><br>
 Your goal is to learn the secret to awesome mathemagical powers by solving the puzzles in each quest and collecting the 12 *mathemagical gems*.
 You will need to use all the gems together to decode the message at the end of the course.
 <br><br>
-You can enable cookies to save your progress on your device for 120 days.
+You can enable cookies to save your progress on your device for one year.
 The cookies policy can be found [here](/cookies.md).
 <br><br>
 You can also save your answers somewhere else and simply re-enter them when you want to see the gems again.
 <br><br>